NITCbase/nitcbase.github.io/docs/Design/Algebra Layer.md

 ## Insert

 #### Description
-This method inserts the given record into the specified Relation.
-This function inserts a record into the Relation, only if the Relation is opened.
+This method **inserts the given record** into the specified Relation.
+Insertion is only done if the Relation is open and attribute number and types match.
 #### Arguments
  **Attribute** | **Type**          | **Description**
 ---------------|-------------------|--------------------------------------------------------------------------------------------------------------------------------------------